MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/how-to-install-pshell.md

 # Install the Microsoft Entra provisioning Agent by using a CLI and PowerShell
-This article shows you how to install the Microsoft Entra provisioning Agent by using PowerShell cmdlets.
+This article shows you how to install the Microsoft Entra provisioning agent by using PowerShell cmdlets.

 >[!NOTE]
 >This article deals with installing the provisioning agent by using the command-line interface (CLI).
 For information on how to install the Microsoft Entra provisioning agent by using the wizard, see [Install the Microsoft Entra provisioning agent](how-to-install.md).